Fairs & Shows-Cattle

 Cattle from Within Wisconsin

-There are no requirements for tests or health documents for cattle from within Wisconsin.
+There are no requirements for additional identification or tests or for health documents for cattle from within Wisconsin, unless required by the fair or show.

 Cattle from Outside Wisconsin